MicrosoftDocs/windows-dev-docs/windows-apps-src/dotnet-native/getting-started-with-net-native.md

 Whether you're writing a new UWP app or migrating an existing Windows 8.x app (previously also called a Microsoft Store app), you can follow the same set of procedures.
 To create a .NET Native app, follow these steps:

-1. [Develop a Universal Windows Platform (UWP) app that targets Windows 10](#Step1), and test the debug builds of your app to ensure that it works properly.
+1. [Develop a Universal Windows Platform (UWP) app](#Step1), and test the debug builds of your app to ensure that it works properly.

 2. [Handle additional reflection and serialization usage](#Step2).